bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 ## Participation

-Occasionally, we may have assignments or quizzes in class.
+Occasionally, we may have assignments in class.
+Other times I will simply take attendance.
 These will count toward the participation part of your grade (10%).

 You can also participate by coming to office hours and asking questions on Ed Discussion.